 - 5.15.1.
-If instructed to "evolve" a follower, its controller specifies a card from their evolve deck area, puts that card into their evolve zone, and links it to the follower. - 5.15.1.1.
+If instructed to "evolve" a card on the field, its controller specifies a card from their evolve deck area, puts that card into their evolve zone, and links it to the card on the field. - 5.15.1.1.
 If this "evolve" process happens as part of an evolve ability (12.2), treat the card that is revealed as part of the cost as if it were the specified card.
-If not, the player selects a facedown card from their evolve deck area with the same name as the evolving follower, reveals it, and specifies it. - 5.15.1.2.
-By executing this process, the follower is considered to have "evolved." - 5.15.1.3.
-The link between the two cards is signified by stacking the evolve zone follower on top of the original follower. - 5.15.2.
-Following this, so long as the follower on the field is linked to a card in the evolve zone, treat that follower as having the card information of
+If not, the player selects a facedown card from their evolve deck area with the same name as the evolving card, reveals it, and specifies it. - 5.15.1.2.
+By executing this process, the card is considered to have "evolved." - 5.15.1.3.
+The link between the two cards is signified by stacking the evolve zone card on top of the original card.

-- the card in the evolve zone, excluding the cost (10.9.1.1.1). - 5.15.3.
-Even if a follower evolves, it is considered the same follower as before.
-The follower's engaged/reserved state does not change, and any effects applied to it before it evolved continue to apply.
+- 5.15.2.
+Following this, so long as the card on the field is linked to a card in the evolve zone, treat that card as having the card information of the card in the evolve zone, excluding the cost (10.9.1.1.1). - 5.15.3.
+Even if a card evolves, it is considered the same card as before.
+The card's engaged/reserved state does not change, and any effects applied to it before it evolved continue to apply.
 If it lost any defense before evolving, the same amount of defense continues to be lost after it evolves. - 5.15.4.
-If a follower on the field is moved to a zone other than the field, the link between that card and any cards in the evolve zone is lost immediately after movement.
+If a card on the field is moved to a zone other than the field, the link between that card and any cards in the evolve zone is lost immediately after movement.